 Accessories like the Crimson Trace Lasergrip, will improve your fast sight acquisition and accuracy.

 Concealed Carry Handling And Control: 7 - And with the larger magazine, most people can get a full grip, even on a concealed carry gun that has to be classified as a (large) sub-compact.
 That said, in a gun this size, center fire calibers are snappy in any of the calibers listed.
 Practice is important to gain confidence and accuracy.

 When I parted company with my 9mm Shield, I promptly replaced it with my now most often carried firearm, the M&P Shield in .45 ACP.
 The question arises, "Can you control it?"

 You bet I can.
 You can too.
 Man or woman.
 Full grip, .45 ACP in ball ammo, hollow points, any grain size.
 It just takes practice for confident accuracy.

-Any caliber or model of the Smith and Wesson M&P Shield shows why S&W hit it out of the park with this best concealed carry handgun of 2018.
+Any caliber or model of the Smith and Wesson M&P Shield shows why S&W hit it out of the park with this best concealed carry handgun, through all its production generations.

 Need some help carrying your concealed handgun?

 Concealable Size Rating: 6 - The GLOCK 23 is a compact concealed carry handgun which always means a gun that is not "pocket sized", but is a gun that is shortened from standard duty pistol size.

 The barrel is a bit shorter than the G22, as is the grip.
 Made to conceal on-body in a holster.

 The GLOCK 23 provides a concealed carry gun that does not have the tendency to print, as the G22, but still provides a full grip, and fast sight acquisition and alignment.